 Withdrawal of consent and the right to lodge a complaint

-[For use where consent is the lawful basis.
-Therefore, where consent is NOT used, this section will need to be deleted]

 Where we are processing your personal data with your consent, you have the right to withdraw that consent.
-If you change your mind, or you are unhappy with our use of your personal data, please let us know by contacting [identify a suitable representative here xxxxxx along with their contact details]
+If you change your mind, or you are unhappy with our use of your personal data, please let us know by contacting the School Business Manager.

 Data Protection Officer

-[Provide details of the school’s Data Protection Officer]

-If we are your DPO please state the following;

-Peter Questier (East Sussex County Council, Information Governance Team.
-Children’s Services)
+Our Data Protection Officer is Ms Caitlin Yapp

 However, please contact the school in the first instance if you have a query regarding this privacy notice or how your information is used.